GraphiteEditor/Graphite/README.md

 Graphite is a digital content creation software package for 2D graphics, merging traditional tool-based interactive editing workflows with a powerful node-based approach to procedural, non-destructive editing and compositing.
 The application strives to be the most user-friendly and versatile tool for vector and raster illustration, graphic design, photo editing, procedural texturing, data-driven visualization, and technical art.

 While the project is still in early development, implementation progress has been moving forward at a swift pace.
-The first release, Graphite 0.1, is launching this month (August 2021) and focuses on vector art for SVG creation.
+The first release, Graphite 0.1, is launching early this month (September 2021) and focuses on vector art for SVG creation.
 Later this year, version 0.2 will introduce a nondestructive backend for vector graphics with a powerful node graph system.
 Later releases throughout 2022 will provide better vector rendering capabilities and then resolution-agnostic raster editing and compositing.

 Play around with Graphite right now in your browser at [editor.graphite.design](https://editor.graphite.design).
 Windows, Mac, and Linux will additionally be supported with a native (not web-based) desktop client next year.